 - the lower legs

 In non-white people, the most common place for a tumor to develop is on the plantar, or the tissue that runs along the bottom of the foot.
-This accounts for 30–40% of all skin cancer cases.
+This accounts for

 Three types of skin cancer are of particular concern to people with darker skin: